 All the problems we have to deal with come as a consequence.
 That includes war, disease, and the various environmental problems we face.

 Those who want to abandon the Judeo-Christian tradition to save the environment miss the mark.
 We do not live in harmony with nature precisely because we have not exercised dominion over the earth as God intended.
-The whole human race has indeed dominated as Ehrlich complained, but the way to live in harmony with nature is not to abandon Bible teachings but to obey them.
+The whole human race has indeed dominated as Ehrlich complained, but the way to live in harmony with nature is not to abandon Bible teachings about dominion over the earth but to obey them.

 Shop related products